spacerBritain Express home page

 The latter has reconstructions of Tudor knot gardens, but these were planted in the early 20th century.

 If the Tudors were heavily influenced by Italian ideas the Stuarts were slaves to the French fashion for formal gardens.
-The chief feature of this French style are a broad avenue sweeping away from the house, flanked by rectangular parterres made of rigidly formal low hedges.
+The chief feature of this French style is a broad avenue sweeping away from the house, flanked by rectangular parterres made of rigidly formal low hedges.
 The prime survivors of this style can be seen at Blickling Hall (Norfolk), Melbourne Hall (Derbyshire), and Chatsworth House (also Derbyshire).

 An offshoot of the French style was provided by the Dutch, who advocated more water, flower bulbs, trees planted in tubs, and topiary.
 Westbury Court (Gloucestershire) shows this Dutch style.